tharsha18/emrlabs/gluelab.md

-# Data Preperation Using Glue Notebooks
+# Data Transformation Using Spark Sql and EMR Noteboo

-In this lab you will learn how to use AWS Glue with notebooks and prepare dataset for feature engineering, transformations and creating an orchestration workflow for the jobs to help you create a pipeline to handle day-to-day data changes.
+In this lab you will learn how to use Amazon EMR notebook  and transform your dataset using spark sql.

-## Section 1: Pre-Requisite to create a Glue Catalog for data sets in S3

-This section assumes that the two data sets required for the lab are already loaded to S3.
-Use the steps below to validate the data set exists and complete this section.

 ### Validate S3 data sets